Frequently Asked Questions about Urinary Incontinence

 During pregnancy and the first few months after childbirth, it is important for women to complete pelvic floor muscle strengthening exercises and also avoid any activities that could imply an excessive strain on this muscle group.
 Women should ensure that there pelvic floor muscles are well toned and present a good contraction and relaxation capacity, during both voluntary and reflex movements.

-This is the key test for identifying the exact type of urinary incontinence and diagnosing other urinary dysfunctions.
-The purpose is to measure the bladder’s function while it fills with fluid and when urinating.
+This is the key test for accurately diagnosing the type of urinary incontinence and other voiding dysfunctions.
+Its purpose is to measure how the bladder functions while it fills with fluid and during urination, similar to an “electrocardiogram” of the bladder.

-Cystocopy is a test used by urologists to obtain a view inside the bladder and urethra (passageway through which urine is discharged).
+It is a test performed by urologists to visualize the inside of the bladder and the urethra (the channel through which urine exits the body).
+A very thin video camera is used and inserted through the urethra.

 While the operation may have resolved your urinary incontinence, you are still advised to maintain good muscular tone and continue practising the exercises regularly.